 One of the most impactful events of colonial British North America was a 17th century rebellion led by a man named Nathaniel Bacon.
-Just what led to Bacon’s Rebellion of 1676 and how did it shape the colony’s history?
+What was the primary cause of Bacon’s Rebellion in 1676 and how did it shape the colony’s history?

 At the time the Virginia colony was still in its infancy.
 The city of Jamestown was founded in 1607 and was one of the first successful English colonies in America after the success of the tobacco crop attracted more settlers and investment.

 By the late seventeenth century, settlers had expanded far beyond Jamestown along the coast and into the interior.
-These settlers increasingly sought lands held by Native Americans and a series of wars were fought for control.
+These settlers increasingly sought lands held by Native Americans and the colony fought a series of wars for control.

 The colonists succeeded in driving the natives further away, but by the very nature of the available land, settlers and natives were in constant friction.
 The governors of the British colonies attempted to keep the peace with natives as best they could.